giffordw/astrofuncs/README.md

 astrofuncs
 ==========

-A place to keep some of the functions I write in my daily work
+A collection of functions used in my own research.